The Missing Cross to Purity

 and all that is contrary may come to judgment and condemnation.

-For the house must be swept and cleansed of all the things above mentioned that have gotten into any,
+of all the things mentioned above that have gotten into any,

 that all may come up into the sanctified life;